jayirby2/Decades-of-Conductivity/README.md

 ## About The Author

-Hello, my name is Jay Irby, and I was currently interning with the Manatee County Environmental Protection Division when completing this project.
+My name is Jay Irby, and I was interning with the Manatee County Environmental Protection Division when completing this project.
 I am a data science major at the University of Florida, minoring in Geography and graduating in May 2026.
 I have a passion for data science and love applying it to areas like environmental applications, sports performance, and really any space where data can help tell a story or solve a problem.
 If you have any questions or feedback, please reach out to me